Dream of:17 May 1997 "Lumber"

 I was home, writing the letter to the law student.
 As I composed, I noticed that words seemed to be coming to me automatically, words that I seldom, if ever, used.
 It was strange, because I didn't even understand why I was using the words.
 I liked my state of mind, however – the way the words would just appear to me and I would write them down.

-When I had finished with my letter, I picked up another letter which I had received from Donna.
+When I had finished with my letter, I picked up another letter which I had received from my friend, Donna Griffiths.
 As I read Donna's letter, I realized her letter was in response to the letter which I had just written.
 I also realized the letter which I had been writing hadn't been a letter at all, but a dream, a dream which I apparently had written down and already sent to Donna.
 Somehow she had already received and read the dream, and her letter to me contained some comments about the dream which I had written.

 Donna had caught the fact that words had been spontaneously appearing to me, and that I hadn't really understood the words or how I had been using them.
 She seized upon one word in particular which I had used, the word "lumber."
 Donna wrote, "Here's how the lumber got into your dream.
 You too lumber along."

 I didn't remember having ever used the word "lumber" before, but I thought it meant "to move slowly."
 I understood immediately how Donna had reached her interpretation of my use of the word.
 I knew that Donna and I were working on something together, and that I had been dallying too much on our project.
 She was simply telling me I was moving too slowly.
 I had to agree: she was correct.